Why You shouldn't follow your Parents' Advice

 Debunking Old Sayings

 The trouble of taking advice without critically thinking through it is that it blows right into your face.
 In the end, you begin to blame the advisor, and this is not wise at all.
 We must learn to take responsibility for every choice that we make; an old saying goes, you can take a cow to the river, but you cannot force it to take water.
-We can apply the same thinking when it comes to getting advice: the other person gives their opinion, but they should not in any way force you to act on the counsel.
+We can apply the same thinking when it comes to getting advice: the other person gives their opinion, but they should not in any way force you to act on the council.
 Shifting blame is a way of escaping responsibility.
 If you don’t give it much thought, you have no one else to blame but yourself.

 Depending on the situation you are in, give the matter some thought and see how relevant it is based on your condition.
 If it worked in one instance, it is not guaranteed that it will work in another.
 If you choose to follow every word you are told blindly you are likely to make regrettable mistakes.
 There should be a limit to every advice you get.
 Remember people; however, shrewd make mistakes and sometimes will give you the wrong information.
 It is up to you to know where the limit is.

 How is the best way of doing that?
-The secret is nothing out of this world: the more in tuned with yourself you are, the more aware of your values, beliefs and behavioural patterns you are.
+The secret is nothing out of this world: the more in tuned with yourself you are, the more aware of your values, beliefs and behavioral patterns you are.
 That only means that if you work on yourself enough, you will be conscious of everything you do, while every decision you make will be based on your intuition.
 Do you know when you have that weird feeling that something is not going to work, and it doesn’t?
 Well, that’s you tapping into your own subconscious mind, understanding what’s best for you, and sending a clear message to your thinking brain on how to act on it.
 That’s what you should use in order to know if you should follow anyone’s advice.

 Below are some of the common sayings our parents have told us over and over throughout our lives.
 They seem harmless, funny even, but you will understand why we can discover an extraordinary world if we kick them out of our adult life.